mteu/typo3-typed-extconf/README.md

 management, ensuring other extensions can rely on fully-typed configuration values instead of the default string-only values from the TYPO3 backend.

+> [!WARNING]
+> This project has just been prototyped and is not yet recommended for
+> productive use.
+Please wait for the official release.

+## 🚧 Todos
+- Evaluate a TYPO3 v12 backport
+- Improve quality of testing
+- Test with more real-world projects

 ## 🚀 Features

 - **Type Safety**: Automatic conversion of string values from backend